RichHorrocks/ethereum-stack-exchange-bounty-dapp/README.md

 ## Dapp Overview

 This dapp provides a financial overlay to the Stack Exchange question and answer site.
-This can be used to compliment Stack Exchange's own bounty mechanism, in this case by paying ETH instead of reputation points.
+It can be used to compliment Stack Exchange's own bounty mechanism, in this case by paying ETH instead of reputation points.

 In short, the dapp allows users to:
  * Post bounties on existing Stack Exchange questions, regardless of who posted